Two year ASBO for Honiton teen

-He is also prohibited from being in possession of alcohol in an open container, bottle, can or drinking vessel in any public place except for licensed premises.
+He is also prohibited from drinking or being found in possession of alcohol in any public place except for licensed premises.